haskell/containers/docs/intro.rst

 surface (for better or worse).
 The docs here focus on the most common functions which should be more than enough to get you started.
-Once you know the basics, or if you're looking for a specific function, you can head over to the `containers hackage page <https://hackage.haskell.org/package/containers>`_ to check out the full API documentation!
+Once you know the basics, or if you're looking for a specific function, you can head over to the :haddock:`containers` Haddocks to check out the full API documentation!

 Provided Data Structures
 ------------------------